colonyos/documentation/content/colonies-cli.rst

     colonies function submit --spec ./examples/functions/helloworld.json

-To add a log to a process, the process be running and be assigned to an Executor.
-Only the assigned Executor can add logs.
+To add a log to a process, the process be running and be assigned to an executor.
+Only the assigned executor can add logs.
-Let's register an Executor and assign the process we just submitted.
+Let's register an executor and assign the process we just submitted.

 .. code-block:: console